 MORE GETTING TO KNOW YOU ACTIVITIES!

 Avis Breding puts a little action into her opening-day activities at Jeannette Myhre School in Bismarck, North Dakota.
 She's adapted an activity from Skills for Adolescence for use with her fifth and sixth graders.
 "I use little beanbags, and we go outside if the weather cooperates.
 Students stand in a circle at tossing distance.
 For the first round, when someone tosses the beanbag to a student, the person has to tell his or her name.
 The second round is favorite food, the third round, their favorite sport."

 "You can add whatever you want to the list of information they share," added Breding.
 "I quit the game when the tossing gets a little wild!"

-If tossing action is part of your opening-day game plan, you might try another activity that I saw posted recently to the Middle-L listserv.
+If tossing action is part of your opening-day game plan, you might try another activity that I saw posted to a middle-school listserv.
 The teacher who posted the idea says she's done this activity with all ages -- including adults.
 She calls the activity the "snowball activity."
 She wrote: "Students write on a piece of paper three things about themselves.
 Then they crumple the paper up into a 'snowball' and have a one-minute snowball fight.
 At the end of the minute, everyone grabs the closest snowball and has to try to find the person who wrote it.
 They then introduce that person to the rest of the group, sharing the three facts."

 Another active getting to know you idea comes from Brigitte Dennett, a teacher at Skyview High School in Vancouver, Washington.
 It's an idea that might be used with success at any grade level.